 Nuzzi's source was soon discovered to be the pope's butler, Paolo Gabriele, who admitted to exposing the private correspondence out of fear that corruption was overtaking the Church.
 Sentenced to 18 months in prison by a Vatican court, Gabriele was pardoned by the end of 2012 by Benedict, though the damage was already done.

 Benedict maintains that he resigned for the right reasons

 In the weeks that followed Benedict's retreat into private life, theories abounded as to why one of the world's most powerful spiritual leaders undertook the legacy-altering move.
-One conspiracy theory held that he was forced into resignation, but his ongoing use of his papal name and garments were signaling that he still considered himself the rightful head of the Church.
+One conspiracy theory held that he was forced into resignation, but his ongoing use of his papal name and garments signaled that he still considered himself the rightful head of the Church.

-But Benedict has stuck to his original explanation, with a 2018 documentary, Benedict XVI: in Honor of Truth, providing supporting evidence that the pope emeritus felt he could no longer publicly lead the 1.2 billion Catholics who, more than ever, needed steadfast stewardship during times of immense change.
+But Benedict stuck to his original explanation, with a 2018 documentary, Benedict XVI: in Honor of Truth, providing supporting evidence that the pope emeritus felt he could no longer publicly lead the 1.2 billion Catholics who, more than ever, needed steadfast stewardship during times of immense change.

 He lived out his days, until his death in December 2022, writing and praying in the solitude of the Vatican's Mater Ecclesiae monastery, the full extent of the circumstances and struggles that drove him from the apex of his calling likely shared only with his Savior.